elekto-io/docs/content/en/docs/Getting started/configuration.md

 **DB_CONNECTION**

 *Required* Which database connection type to use.
-Currently only postgresql, mysql, and sqlite are supported.
+Currently only PostgreSQL, MySQL, and SQLite backends are supported.

 Example: `postgresql`, `mysql`, or `sqlite`